Juan Corona Ramón: Education

 Degree in Economics and Business Sciences from the University of Barcelona (1982), with Extraordinary Honours, and PhD in Economics and Business Sciences from the University of Barcelona (1984) with Extraordinary Honours.

 Career

-He has served as a member of the European Court of Auditors, General Director of Instituto de la Empresa Familiar, and is a member, among others, of the Board of Directors of Sociedad de Estudios Económicos, of the Spanish Association of Executives.
+He has served as a member of the European Court of Auditors, General Director of the Instituto de la Empresa Familiar, and is a member, among others, of the Board of Directors of Sociedad de Estudios Económicos, of the Spanish Association of Executives.
 He is also Director of Red de Cátedras de Empresa Familiar (which includes 38 Spanish universities).